The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-One might shrug off the ambivalence of the GeSb$_2$Te$_4$ measurements, which were discussed above, considering them as unclear findings for a special, complex material.
-However, contradictory information is also obtained when analyzing in the same way various publications on the MIT in disordered solids, which conclude continuity of $\sigma(T = 0, x)$.
-To demonstrate this, we now reconsider several old investigations of crystalline Si and Ge, heavily doped with different impurities, as well as recent studies of disordered Gd and nanogranular Pt-C, always focusing on the behavior of $w(T)$.
+One might shrug off the ambivalence of the GeSb$_2$Te$_4$ measurements discussed above considering them to be ambiguous results for a special, complex material.
+However, as we will see, contradictory information is also contained in various publications on the MIT in disordered solids which conclude that, at the transition, $\lim_{T \rightarrow 0} \sigma(T,x)$ is a continuous function of the control parameter $x$.
+To illustrate these contradictions, we now examine several older investigations of crystalline elemental and compound semiconductors, heavily doped with different impurities, as well as recent studies of disordered Gd and nanogranular Pt-C. In this process, to uncover the bias inherent to the usual data evaluations, we analyze in particular the respective $w(T,x = {\rm const.})$ flow diagrams; moreover, we demonstrate how, in the augmented power law approach, exponent and temperature range influence the sample classification.